billkarsh/SpikeGLX/Markdown/Metrics_Help.md

 corrupt or missing.

-These flags correspond to bits of the status/SYNC word that is visible as the last channel in the graphs and in your recorded data:
+These flags correspond to bits of the status/SYNC word that is visible as the last channel in the graphs and in your recorded data (quad-probes have 4 separate status words):

 ```
 bit 0: Acquisition start trigger received